 Rules related to triggering frames also apply to triggering frames soliciting EHT TB PPDUs.

-Rules related to HE MU and HE TB PPDUs also apply to EHT MU and EHT TB PPDUs, respectively.
+Rules related to HE MU and HE TB PPDUs also apply to EHT MU (#18007)PPDUs that are not in an EHT SU transmission and EHT TB PPDUs, respectively.

 Tgbe editor: Please update subclause 35.5.2.3 as follows. (track change enabled):